michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 ALTER ROLE app_grafana SET transaction_read_only = 'on';
 ```

-Setting grafana's login role to read-only potentially brings some performance, let's agree  neglible one in our setup.
+Setting grafana's login role to read-only potentially brings some performance benefits, let's agree neglible ones in our setup.
 Take it as the best practice.

 The LTSS will need an access to public schema, to create its table:
 ```sql